e-commerce-app-mern/backend/README.md

 - Create a new cluster in the selected project.
 - Connect 0.0.0.0 as the IP.
-- Create a new user with read/write permission
+- Create a new user with read/write permission.
 - Add the mongo_uri to the env file and render's env variable section.